o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/concepts.md

 For simple game packages, seed lists are commonly used with level files.
 For example, you have a game with three levels.
 Levels 1 and 2 are production levels, and the other is the development test level.
 You want to ship your game with the two production levels and all files referenced by them.
 You can use the Asset Bundler to create a `MyGame.seed` asset list file, and then add your Level 1 and Level 2 product assets as seeds to this file.

 **Source Asset**
 A source asset is an instance of an asset that is not associated with a specific product.
-When working with an asset, you edit the source asset and then use an asset builder to generate a product\-specific instance of the asset.
-When authoring edit\-time code, you may need to access editor\-only product assets or source assets.
+When working with an asset, you edit the source asset and then use an asset builder to generate a product-specific instance of the asset.
+When authoring edit-time code, you may need to access editor-only product assets or source assets.
 If your logic is actually editing a file, use the source asset.
-If your logic is only reading the file, use the editor\-only product asset in the asset cache.
+If your logic is only reading the file, use the editor-only product asset in the asset cache.
 Source assets are stored in the source asset folder, usually under `dev\ProjectName\`.

 **Source Dependency**
 A source dependency occurs when one source asset references another source asset.
 Source assets list each dependency by referencing the ID of the source asset.
 See also **Product Dependency**.